Home

 Job Market Paper

-Retire Him, Deploy Her: Couple’s Asymmetric Labor Responses to Pension Eligibility (with Siming Ye) — [Paper]
+Displace Him, Deploy Her?
+Couple’s Asymmetric Labor Responses to Pension Eligibility (with Siming Ye) — [Paper]

 Teaching